Idiom and Proverb is one kind of grammar in English. Do you know what the difference between Idiom and proverbs is?

 Proverbs are short, memorable statements that often illustrate a general principle.
 For example, “He kicked the can down the road” is an idiom, while “Don’t kick the can down the road” is a proverb.

 Proverbs tend to be pro-social, while idioms tend to be anti-social in their usage.
 “Don’t kick the can down the road” is a proverb.
 Idioms are longer expressions that have been popularized and made more specific over time.
-Here is some example of Proverb
+Here are some examples of Proverb

 - A black well takes no other hue.